Are you currently looking for a Certified Gottman Couples Therapist to use research-based approaches to help your relationship?

 The Gottman Institute is seeking couples to participate in an international outcome study on Gottman Method Couples Therapy.

 You will be able to work with a skilled, compassionate Certified Gottman Therapist either online via HIPAA compliant telehealth or in-person.
-Your participation in this study will not only help your relationship, it will also help us understand what couples are experiencing today in our COVID-19 world and what helps couples cultivate a healthier relationship in couples therapy.
+Your participation in this study will not only help your relationship, it will also help us understand what couples are experiencing today in our post-COVID-19 world and what helps couples cultivate a healthier relationship in couples therapy.

 Costs and Compensation for Your Participation:

-Cost for Your Participation While all of the studies Dr. Gottman did during his tenure as a professor were funded with federal grants, funding for research on couple relationships is not currently available.
+While all of the studies Dr. Gottman did during his tenure as a professor were funded with federal grants, funding for research on couple relationships is not currently available.
 Despite this, we still believe work needs to be done.
 As part of your participation in this study, we are asking you to pay the Certified Gottman Therapist session fee.
 We wish we could provide treatment to couples in our studies at no cost and pay the therapists providing these services.
 We simply don’t have the funds to do so.

-As compensation, couples will meet with a Certified Gottman Therapist and receive access to the new Gottman Connect assessment and an interpretation of the results that your therapist will go over with you.
-This is an average savings of $450 (Therapist’s standard session rates still apply and limited space is available).
+We do provide some financial help to couples and therapists by providing all assessment questionnaires at no charge.
+Couples will meet with a Certified Gottman Therapist and receive access to the new Gottman Connect assessment and an interpretation of the results that your therapist will go over with you.
+This is an average savings of $450.

 Do you qualify for the study?